 On a related note, if you’re building your lyric around an overall metaphor such as the ocean, for example, stay away from expressions or images that don’t relate.
 What I mean is that expressions about waves will work better than expressions like “putting on the brakes” which relate to automotive imagery instead.
 Each image and detail should relate to the overall metaphor in order for the lyric to be at its most powerful.
 Be careful, though, not to use so many metaphors that your song sounds contrived.
 Being conversational and not “too clever” is an important step in keeping your song believable.

-his comment is here 2.
+reliable site to buy Clomiphene 2.
 Have you used details in your verses?

 Verses are the place to tell the story and stories are best told with interesting details.
 The expression “A picture is worth a thousand words” is never truer than in your verses.
 To that end, really focus on the kind of imagery that will bring the listener into your song.
 Instead of saying “a woman gives a man at the bar a cold look,” you could say “his beer was warmer than the look in her eye.”